flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2016/my-name-is.md

 <script>
 const lists = {
   listA: [
-    "disorganized",
-    "a perfectionist",
-    "pragmatic",
-    "lazy",

-    "an Aries",
-    "a Taurus",
-    "a Gemini",
-    "a Cancer",
-    "a Leo",
-    "a Virgo",
-    "a Libra",
-    "a Scorpio",
-    "a Sagittarius",
-    "a Capricorn",
-    "an Aquarius",
-    "a Pisces",

-    "lesbian",
-    "gay",
-    "bisexual",
-    "transgender",
-    "queer",
-    "intersex",
-    "asexual",
-    "pansexual",
-    "demisexual",
-    "sapiosexual",
-    "aromantic",
-    "graysexual",
-    "polysexual",
-    "omnisexual",
-    "non-binary",
-    "genderqueer",
-    "agender",
-    "bigender",
-    "pangender",
-    "genderfluid",

-    "vegetarian",
-    "vegan",
-    "pescatarian",
-    "flexitarian",
-    "carnivore",
-    "omnivore",
-    "fruitarian",
-    "gluten intolerant",
-    "lactose intolerant",

-    "happy",
-    "sad",
-    "depressed",
-    "burnt-out",

-    "in recovery",
-    "alcoholic",
-    "addicted",
-    "sober",
-    "clean",

-    "black",
-    "white",
-    "Latino",
-    "Hispanic",
-    "Asian",
-    "Arab",
-    "biracial",

-    "Jewish",
-    "Muslim",
-    "a Christian",
-    "Buddhist",
-    "Hindu",
-    "atheist",

-    "rich",
-    "poor",
-    "successful",
-    "working class",
-    "middle class",
-    "upper class",
-    "an immigrant",

-    "climate-conscious",

-    "a man",
-    "a woman",
-    "a kid",
-    "a teenager",

-    "young",
-    "middle-aged",
-    "old",

-    "a scientist",
-    "an artist",

-    "an introvert",
-    "an extrovert",
-    "an ambivert",
+    ["normal", "disorganized", "a perfectionist", "pragmatic", "lazy"],

+    ["an Aries", "a Taurus", "a Gemini", "a Cancer", "a Leo", "a Virgo", "a Libra", "a Scorpio", "a Sagittarius", "a Capricorn", "an Aquarius", "a Pisces"],

+    ["lesbian", "gay", "bisexual", "transgender", "queer", "intersex", "asexual", "pansexual", "demisexual", "sapiosexual", "aromantic", "graysexual", "polysexual", "omnisexual", "non-binary", "genderqueer", "agender", "bigender", "pangender", "genderfluid"],

+    ["vegetarian", "vegan", "pescatarian", "flexitarian", "carnivore", "omnivore", "fruitarian", "gluten intolerant", "lactose intolerant"],

+    ["happy", "sad", "depressed", "burnt-out"],

+    ["in recovery", "alcoholic", "addicted", "sober", "clean"],

+    ["black", "white", "Latino", "Hispanic", "Asian", "Arab", "biracial"],

+    ["Jewish", "Muslim", "a Christian", "Buddhist", "Hindu", "atheist"],

+    ["rich", "poor", "successful", "working class", "middle class", "upper class", "an immigrant"],

+    ["climate-conscious"],

+    ["a man", "a woman", "a kid", "a teenager"],

+    ["young", "middle-aged", "old"],

+    ["a scientist", "an artist", "a writer", "a programmer", "a designer", "a developer", "a consultant", "a manager", "unemployed", "a student", "a teacher", "a doctor", "a nurse", "a lawyer", "a police officer"],

+    ["an introvert", "an extrovert", "an ambivert"],

+    ["patient", "impatient"],

+    ["vegetarian", "vegan", "pescatarian", "flexitarian", "carnivore", "omnivore", "fruitarian", "gluten intolerant", "lactose intolerant"],

+    ["happy", "sad", "depressed", "burnt-out"],

+    ["in recovery", "alcoholic", "addicted", "sober", "clean"],

+    ["black", "white", "Latino", "Hispanic", "Asian", "Arab", "biracial"],

+    ["Jewish", "Muslim", "a Christian", "Buddhist", "Hindu", "atheist"],

+    ["rich", "poor", "successful", "working class", "middle class", "upper class", "an immigrant"],

+    ["climate-conscious", "climate-denier"],

+    ["a man", "a woman", "a kid", "a teenager"],

+    ["young", "middle-aged", "old"],

+    ["a scientist", "an artist", "a writer", "a programmer", "a designer", "a developer", "a consultant", "a manager", "unemployed", "a student", "a teacher", "a doctor", "a nurse", "a lawyer", "a police officer"],

+    ["an introvert", "an extrovert", "an ambivert"],

+    ["patient", "impatient"],

+    ["a manager", "unemployed", "a student", "a teacher", "a doctor", "a nurse", "a lawyer", "a police officer", ""],

+    ["an introvert", "an extrovert", "an ambivert"],

+    ["patient", "impatient"],
   ],
   listB: [
     "I know about AlphaGo's move 37.",